China celebrates Mao's birthday, but events scaled back

 That did not stop Xi from lauding Maoism in several speeches this year, as he sought to appeal to leftists in the wake of a scandal involving Bo Xilai, a former contender for top leadership who pushed an egalitarian, quasi-Maoist agenda until he was felled and jailed for corruption.

-"In the end, probably no side will be very satisfied," Zhang Lifan, a Beijing-based political commentator and historian said, referring to how China will mark the birthday.
+"In the end, probably no side will be very satisfied," said Zhang Lifan, a Beijing-based political commentator and historian, referring to how China will mark the birthday.

 "The reformers don't think Mao should be commemorated, because he committed crimes, but his supporters think the commemorations aren't enough."